 Many of the messages were based around the premise that things would get better or you could change your circumstances - and that simply isn't the case for many people managing chronic health conditions.
 So she wondered how can we improve mental health support for this community.

 After looking into it, she discovered that research from the King's Fund shows people dealing with chronic health conditions are up to three times more likely to develop anxiety or depression than average.
 Early intervention has shown to reduce this and she wanted to make it as accessible and affordable as possible.

 During her own search for support she discovered one really simple technique that resonated with her - smiling!

 The neuroscience of the smile is fascinating.
 Simply by moving our facial muscles into a smile, it lowers our heart rate, reduces our breathing rate, releases neurotransmitters and signals to our body we are safe.
 Emma found this was a really useful coping strategy when her anxiety was peaking.

-So then, she thought – why didn’t I know about this?
-And why aren’t people being given the tools to live well alongside the mental health challenges of managing long-term health conditions?
-After further research, she built a programme based on five evidence based therapies, shown to help people in this community:
+So then, she thought - why didn't I know about this?
+And why aren't people being given the tools to live well alongside the mental health challenges of managing long-term health conditions?
+After further research, she built a programme based on five evidence based therapies:

 S – Self Compassion

 I – Investigate your thoughts (based on Cognitive Behavioural Therapy)